Lufthansa steps up cost cuts as economy worsens

 Lufthansa has also frozen investments and is combining its loss-making European short-haul unit with its low-cost carrier Germanwings.

-It predicted on Wednesday that fuel costs would rise by 1.1 billion euros ($1.43 billion) this year to 7.4 billion euros.
+It predicted on Wednesday that fuel costs would rise by 1.1 billion euros (889 million pounds) this year to 7.4 billion euros.

 The company's third-quarter operating profit rose to 648 million euros, exceeding the consensus of 479 million euros in a Reuters poll.
 Revenues rose 6.2 percent to 8.31 billion euros, above a consensus of 8.22 billion.